centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 | 6     | Duration of downtime for flexible mode (seconds) |
 | 7     | Short description of the realtime downtime       |

-#### Add instance realtime downtime
+#### Add instance downtime

-To add a new realtime downtime for a poller, use the **ADD** action: To set the value of the start/end time, use the following format : YYYY/MM/DD HH:mm:
+To apply downtime to a poller, use the **ADD** action.
+To set the value of the start/end time, use the following format : YYYY/MM/DD HH:mm

 ``` shell
 centreon -u admin -p 'centreon' -o RTDOWNTIME -a add -v "INSTANCE;Central;2017/09/24 10:00;2017/09/24 12:00;1;3600;my comments